Sterling rises vs dollar on Greece hopes; BoE ahead

 By Jessica Mortimer

-LONDON, March 8 Sterling rose against the dollar on Wednesday, gaining in tandem with other riskier assets and currencies as optimism grew that enough private creditors would agree to a Greek debt restructuring.
+LONDON, March 8 Sterling rose against the dollar on Wednesday, gaining in tandem with the euro and other riskier currencies as optimism grew that enough private creditors would agree to a Greek debt restructuring.

-The pound showed little reaction to a Bank of England decision to not change interest rates or its quantitative easing target, as had been fully expected.
+The Bank of England is scheduled to announce a policy decision at 1200 GMT, but no change is expected, either to interest rates or to its quantitative easing target, with no accompanying statement likely to be released.

-Details of the meeting will not be known until the minutes of the meeting are released on March 21, when markets will look for clues as to whether policymakers may be inclined to opt for further asset purchases later this year.

-With no major UK data scheduled on Thursday, sterling traders were focused on events in Greece, with risk appetite helped by hopes the country would get sufficient support for its bond swap offer to avoid a disorderly default.
+This left sterling traders focused on events in Greece, with investor risk appetite helped after major banks and pension funds threw their weight behind the bond swap offer, meaning Greece would avoid a disorderly default.

-"Sterling/dollar is all about euro/dollar and Greece.
-The BoE decision might as well not have happened, it's all about the minutes," said Richard Driver, analyst at Caxton FX.
+Investors were cautious before a deadline later on Thursday, however, and were also wary of taking on large positions before a European Central Bank meeting on Thursday and key U.S. jobs data on Friday.
+This limited gains for the pound, analysts said.

 "Before investors jump into sterling/dollar longs that could take it towards $1.60 they will wait for the PSI (Greek debt swap deal) to see whether collective action clauses are employed."